orgmenta-chris/orgmenta/readme.md

 ## Files

 - We just use .tsx instead of any .ts or .js files (just for ease, standardisation, and to make it easier to add components to it later if needed)
+- We don't need to import react (i.e. don't worry about doing `import React from 'react`) - It's not needed in React v17 onwards ( the new JSX Transform allows you to use JSX without importing the React object).

 ## Naming conventions